codename-irvin/raspi-odin/README.md

 1. Install QEMU on your system
 2. Install the Odin compiler on your system
+3. Make sure clang v14.x.x is installed on your system
-3. Run build.sh to compile and link the kernel image or
+4. Run build.sh to compile and link the kernel image or
-4. Run run.sh to build and boot the kernel in QEMU
+5. Run run.sh to build and boot the kernel in QEMU

 ## Warning